Lucas-mother3/alexis-dm/README.md

 (Optional) 5.
 Put `adm` in `$PREFIX/usr/local/bin`.

+## Compatibility with Linux environments in `proot-distro`

+### Ubuntu 22.04 LTS (and possibly older versions)

+The xstartup option of `vncserver` will work only if you use the executable of the program, and not it's xstartup file.
+XServer will work however.

+### Termux (with the X11 repo)

+Will work normally with the xstartup file.
+XServer will probably work with the script.

+### Arch Linux

+I couldn't figure out how to get vncserver working, so if you have any ideas, please let me know.
+XServer is untested.

+### Untested:

+- Alpine Linux
+- Debian
+- Fedora
+- Manjaro
+- OpenSUSE
+- Void Linux

 ## License

 This script is licensed under the GNU General Public License Version 3.0, since MIT License is technically not free.